heokang/indoor-navigation-visualaid-4blind/README.md

 Sensor-Based Real-Time Guidance
 Using accelerometer and magnetometer data, the app provides step detection, heading correction (Kalman Filter), and personalized voice instructions based on the user’s walking speed and direction.

+NOTE: This project is a prototype created for learning purposes.